ammarhakim/summer-school-cmpp/source/index.rst

 You can play with this file to do various static or time-dependent electromagnetic fields.
-For example, motion in a constant magnetic field, in a field with a gradient, and in a driven sytem.
+For example, motion in a constant magnetic field, in a field with a gradient, and in a driven system.
 See field specification in `this write up
 <http://ammar-hakim.org/sj/je/je32/je32-vlasov-test-ptcl.html>`_ for
 both non-resonant and resonant drivers.